 Events & Collaborations

-I have collaborated with amazing brands like social eating trendsetters, Wefifo, Ghanaian farmers co-operative owned Divine Chocolate and others who share the same passion for bringing people together, and organisations that share my vision of fair trade for African farmers who work hard to feed their families while producing foods which the world enjoys.
-I hope to be able to shine more light on their work by buying their products and supporting their campaigns.
+I have also collaborated with brands such as Divine Chocolate co-owned by Ghanaian farmer co-operative and other brands who share the same passion for bringing people together, and organisations that share my vision not only for fair trade for African farmers but going beyond treating Africans as a charity case by respecting and paying adequately I hope to be able to shine more light on their work by buying their products and supporting their campaigns.

-Past clients include The Soho Group, Groucho Club, GlaxoSmithKline, Aviva Plc, The Queen's Commonwealth Trust and more.
+Past clients include The Soho Group, Groucho Club, GlaxoSmithKline, Aviva Plc, Shell, British Red Cross, Beacon Scholarship, The Queen's Commonwealth Trust and more.

 In 2017 I was invited to host a masterclass at the GTBank Food & Drink Fair in Lagos, Nigeria.
 This prestigious Pan-African bank organises these to support and highlight the entrepreneurial might of African food and drink businesses, from farming, to food processing, restaurants, and food products.
 This was such an honour as the fair attracted over 50,000 people on both days, as well as over five hundred who registered and attended my masterclass.
 It was one of the most exciting experiences I have had, and a true blessing to share my food philosophy and sumptuous recipes with passionate people.